APPLICATIONS for the 2015 SRP will open in November.

 Please take a moment to read below what to expect at your dell'Arte Opera Ensemble Audition.

-- If a scheduling conflict develops with your audition time after it is assigned, we will do our best to accommodate a request for a change.
-ALL communication should be via email sent to email@example.com; please avoid calling our offices if at all possible.
+- Preliminary Auditions will be held on January 17, 18, 24, 25 and 26.
+If a scheduling conflict develops with your audition time after it is assigned, we will do our best to accommodate a request for a change.
+ALL communication regarding auditions should be via email sent to email@example.com; please avoid calling.

-- Please plan to arrive and sign in at least 15 minutes prior to your audition time.
+- Your audition slot is approximately 8 minutes long.
+Please plan to arrive and sign in at least 15 minutes prior to your audition time.
 We do our best to run on-time, but ask for your patience if we do fall a little behind.
 We do not guarantee to hear auditionees who arrive late to their appointment, but will make efforts to hear singers early if a slot opens up.

 - We provide a pianist for all regularly scheduled auditions at no additional cost, and prefer that you use them instead of bringing your own accompanist.
 Pianists are not provided for auditions outside of the regularly scheduled dates.